Is Traditional Balsa Wood Manufacturing Really Better than HCM?

 The New HCM Process:

 The HCM manufacturing process is a cutting-edge alternative to the traditional balsa carving method.
 It allows for unlimited design opportunities by freeing the lure designer to precisely position internal weighting for optimal balance points.
 The traditional process could not achieve this type of perfection.
 When the balsa is sectioned, its halves are placed into a heated metal mold.
 They are then compressed together to form the mirror left and right halves of a particular lure model.
 The heated molds cause the balsa body form to shrink.
 It then slightly burns the wood to create a harder balsa exterior.
 The compression creates truer consistency in lure weight.
 And the heat process tightens the wood grain to create a smoother exterior surface.
-This also requires less coasts of primer and paint.
+This also requires fewer coats of primer and paint.

 By re-imagining how to manufacture balsa for Bagley fishing lures, this new age of Bagley Bait products and lures is able to catch bigger game fish!
 To learn more about our process or if you’d like to see our Bagley Bait lures in action, visit our website or shop online to experience how Bagley Bait performs better – every time!